Kevin Durant Posts Instagram Telling Redskins to Sign Colin Kaepernick

 At the least, Kaepernick could provide value with his rushing ability if his throws aren't always on the money, a la Lamar Jackson of the Ravens or Josh Allen of the Buffalo Bills.
 Perhaps the Skins could follow the Ravens' recent run-first model with Jackson and running back Gus Edwards and form a dominant rushing attack with Kaepernick and Adrian Peterson.

 At this point, what do the Skins have to lose?
-They're losers of four of their past five with little hope in sight.
+They've won only once in their past five outings, and there's little hope in sight.

-But that probably won't happen after the Sanchez and Johnson signings, so Durant's wish may remain just that.
+But it probably won't happen after the Sanchez and Johnson signings, so Durant's wish may remain just that.